 Tiruban: Graduates must not feel shy to ask questions, be it to their superiors, colleagues or subordinates.
 Show good teamwork, and always respect and obey your superiors.
 Last but not least, be punctual for work, meetings, and discussions.

-What is your advice to SPM leavers who want to take on an engineering course?
+What is your advice to university students who want to take on a career in engineering?